 The first thing you should do is check your credit report to see what it looks like.
 If you see a mistake that negatively impacts your credit, bring it to the agency’s attention.
 If you’ve recently declared bankruptcy, your score may be very low.
 Often people who have declared bankruptcy missed a number of payments beforehand as well, which is bad for your credit score.

 #2 Credit Counseling

-Credit counseling is available from David Sklar & Associates, and in many cases, you must take credit counseling courses after a bankruptcy or consumer proposal.
-In addition to help with the personal bankruptcy process, credit counseling will teach you how to rebuild your credit.
+Credit counselling is available from David Sklar & Associates, and in many cases, you must take credit counselling courses after a bankruptcy or consumer proposal.
+In addition, to help with the personal bankruptcy process, credit counselling will teach you how to rebuild your credit.